shaanchanchani/Sideview-Cow-System/README.md

 ### 2. `config.py`

-This file contains the code for setting up and initializing the configurations for the cow model.
-Modifying the system to support another cow model should only require modifying this file.
+This file contains code for initializing the cow model.
+Modifying the system to support another cow model should only require adding the modifying this file.
 The `Config` class has the following attributes:

 - `model_set`: Initialized with the `cow_model_key` passed by `run_sideview_system()`.
 It ensures the correct body part lists, limb connections, and training data for the cow centroid model are used.
 - `cow_centroid_model_data`: Initialized using the `cow_model_key`.
 It stores the path to a CSV file containing labels to generate the cow centroid model.
 The actual cow centroid model is generated once this is stored.